Belmont transmitting station: Transmission

+It started stereo broadcasts on radio from Saturday 25 August 1973, along with other northern sites.

 Transmitter power

 In the analogue era Belmont, at 500 kW E.R.P. for the four main analogue television channels, was one of the most powerful transmitters in the UK, though there were four UK transmitters which were more powerful; Sutton Coldfield, Crystal Palace and Sandy Heath were all at 1000 kW and Emley Moor was 870 kW.
 After digital switchover Belmont's digital transmitting power was 50 kW for SDN (previously Mux A), 100 kW for Arqiva A & B (Mux C, D) and 150 kW for BBC A, D3&4 and BBC B (Mux 1, 2, B).

 700MHz clearance

-On 4 March 2020, Belmont was due to complete its 700MHz clearance and will become an A group transmitter, excluding the temporary MUXES 7 and 8 (see graph).
+On 4 March 2020, Belmont was due to complete its 700MHz clearance and will become an A group transmitter, excluding the temporary MUXES 7 and 8.
 Since Belmont started out as an A group for (just) analogue it returns to that band after being a wideband for 21 years.
 Technically the advent of C5 analogue complicated the issue for a few months prior to (dual) running digital transmissions started in 1998.